erthink/libmdbx/docs/_restrictions.md

 Both of these issues will be addressed in MithrilDB.

+#### Since v0.12.1 and later
+Some aspects related to GC have been refined and improved, in particular:

+  - The search for free consecutive/adjacent pages through GC has been significantly speeded, including acceleration using NOEN/SSE2/AVX2/AVX512 instructions.

+  - The `Big Foot` feature which significantly reduces GC overhead for processing large lists of retired pages from huge transactions.
+Now libmdbx avoid creating large chunks of PNLs (page number lists) which required a long sequences of free pages, aka large/overflow pages.
+Thus avoiding searching, allocating and storing such sequences inside GC.

 ## Space reservation
 An MDBX database configuration will often reserve considerable unused